 ATHA, Inc.’s mini-grant program is designed to provide seed funding for innovative exhibits, tours, planning, and projects which build upon interpretive themes identified in ATHA’s Management Plan.
 Projects should seek to attract cultural heritage tourists to the region.

-APPLICATION (Note Date Due before submission): Next submission deadline will be April 2015.
-Check back after March 1 for more information.
+APPLICATION (Note Date Due before submission): Next submission deadline will be May 14, 2015.
+Click here for application.

 Current grantees: IF you have not already watched the webinar for the grants, or need a refresher, you will need this video.

 The Maryland Heritage Areas Authority (MHAA) provides dollar-for-dollar matching grants to non-profit organizations and governments for capital and non-capital projects located within a Maryland Certified Heritage Area (CHA).
 Grants can support projects involving historical, cultural, or natural resources, sites, events, or facilities.
 Eligible projects must have a heritage tourism component (i.e. the project involves a visitor destination such as a museum, visitor center, or nature center; helps to provide facilities and services that support heritage tourism, such as rehabilitating a historic building as a Bed & Breakfast, restaurant, or other tourism related retail use or is an event that will help to create a long-term increase in visitation to the Heritage Area).
 (From MHAA Website)

 ATHA Inc. will receive the applications and provide a ranking system for the MHAA for the applications.
 Currently, the focus on projects are items which highlight the War of 1812 or provide support for tour and wayfinding systems.

 - Applications are first submitted to ATHA.
 A letter of intent is due in late January.
 Draft applications generally are due sometime between the beginning to middle of March.